preciofishbone/OmniaDocs/my-workplace/notification-panel/index.rst

 Notification Panel in Header
 *****************************
 A Notification Panel can also be placed in the Header.
-It has be activated in Omnia Admin.
-When it is an icon is shown:
+It has to be activated in Omnia Admin.
+When it is, an icon is shown:

 .. image:: notification-panel-icon.png